 Small Discoveries: Finding Creativity with Paynter

-As part of our Small Discoveries Series, we're sitting down with inspiring friends, over a beer, as they share small (but mighty) wins they’ve discovered during lockdown life.
-In this edition, we discuss Finding Creativity with Becky and Huw, the founders of Paynter.
+As part of our Small Discoveries series, we're sitting down with inspiring friends, over a beer, as they share small (but mighty) wins they’ve discovered during lockdown life.
+In this edition, we discuss finding creativity with Becky and Huw, the founders of Paynter Jacket Co.

 Paynter make limited edition jackets sold in ‘batches’ three times a year.
 They release hundreds of jackets in each batch, selling out in minutes if not seconds.
 Although sold out styles have thousands on the waiting list, this is no ‘hype brand’, Paynter are bringing meaning back to clothing and changing what it means to be sustainable by making to order and taking customers behind the scenes as their jacket is made for them.
 Their no-waste approach to business has been touted as a business model of the future.